gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 -----

-❓ Q: Hold on, are switch profile and switch firmware the same thing? - Not really, but if you are using existing profiles(stock, openipc and wzmini), they are the same.
+❓ **Q:** Hold on, are switch profile and switch firmware the same thing? - **A:** Not really, but if you are using existing profiles(stock, openipc and wzmini), they are the same.

 ### 📄 Index